By: Dennis Costa

-Further complicating matters, Puerto Rico banks like Banco Popular started to enter the insurance business in the 1990s, which brought confusion between the insurance brokerage and other leading players in the local banking sector.
+Further complicating matters, Puerto Rico banks like Banco Popular started to enter the insurance business in the 1990s, which brought confusion between the insurance brokerage and another leading player in the local banking sector.
 “We used to receive a lot of documents from FirstBank clients who thought they were us, and vice versa with them,” Pérez remembered.

 The company enlisted the services of a local advertising firm to come up with a new name.
 Before long, thoughts turned to the fulcrum, a time-tested principle in engineering that basically means the point upon which a lever rests, like the midpoint of a seesaw commonly found on a playground.

 Surprisingly, the name’s choice had little to do with the firm’s longstanding links to the construction industry on the island, with its first-ever client back in 1981 being a contractor.
 Instead, it carried a deeper meaning.

 “It has to do with leverage,” Pérez acknowledged.
 “We had plenty of conversations, and many concepts kept popping up, like the idea of tranquility and peace of mind, of experts in their field who always looked out for their clients and lobbied for them.”

 With its new identity in place, the company began expanding into new markets, eventually setting up offices in Orlando and Atlanta and employing 75 people.
 Along the way, it developed a solid industry-wide reputation not only with regards to its construction clientele but also its other insurance offerings in matters of commercial risk, employee benefits, and high-net-worth individuals.